-Full-board accommodation is provided, with two nights at the Golden Tulip Hotel, Accra, five nights at the Rainforest Lodge, Kakum, one night at the Royal Basin Hotel, Kumasi, one night at the Encom Hotel, Techiman and three nights at the Mole Hotel.
-Hotels are of a good standard, although Mole is the exception, with the a/c not working and hot water being brought to your room.
+Full-board accommodation is provided, with two nights at the Golden Tulip Hotel, Accra, five nights at the Rainforest Lodge, Kakum, one night at the Royal Basin Hotel, Kumasi and four nights at the Mole Hotel.
+Hotels are of a good standard, although Mole is the exception, with the a/c not always working and hot water being brought to your room.
 All rooms have an en suite bathroom.

 PRICE INCLUDES Ö..

-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with breakfast on 27th, ending with lunch on 8th), soft drinks at meal times, bottled water throughout, transport by mini-coach, reserve entrance fees, domestic flight and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with dinner on 24th, ending with lunch on 6th), soft drinks at meal times, bottled water throughout, transport by mini-coach, reserve entrance fees, domestic flight and international flights.

 WHAT IS NOT INCLUDED